pyg-team/pytorch_geometric/docs/source/tutorial/application_overview.rst

     We can resort to link-prediction with different kind of datasets:

-    * Multi-graph datasets, containing multiple distinct graphs.
+    * *Multi-graph datasets*, containing multiple distinct graphs.
 An example of that is the :class:`~torch_geometric.datasets.PPI` dataset.

-    * Single-graph datasets, containing only one single large graph.
+    * *Single-graph datasets*, containing only one single large graph.
 An example of that is the :class:`~torch_geometric.datasets.PCQM-Contact` dataset.

-    * Heterogeneous datasets, containing different type of nodes, each with its own feature dimension.
+    * *Heterogeneous datasets*, containing different type of nodes, each with its own feature dimension.
 It often occurs in recommendation engine contexts.
 An example of that is the :class:`~torch_geometric.datasets.MovieLens` dataset, containing nodes for both *users* and *movies*.

     Our example deals with the same :class:`Cora` dataset as for the node classification we have previously seen.
 However, not performing the same task, it uses different pre-processing steps.